 where $\mathcal{N}_{t}$ is an exploration noise to increase the diversity of vehicle actions.

-Edge node $e$ allocates the V2I bandwidth based on predicted vehicle trajectories and view requirements.
-The mobility patterns of vehicles are predicted by edge node $e$ using the Expectation-Maximization (EM) method \cite{hofmann2001unsupervised} based on historical distances between vehicles and the edge node.
-Further, the trajectory of vehicle $s$ at future $h$ time slots is predicted based on the EM-based mobility pattens prediction, which is denoted by $\operatorname{Traj}_{s}^{t} = \left\{ \hat{l}_{s}^{t+1}, \hat{l}_{s}^{t+2}, \dots, \hat{l}_{s}^{t+h}\right\}$, where $\hat{l}_{s}^{t+1}$ is the predicted location of vehicle $s$ at time $t+1$.
-The average distance of vehicle between edge node is computed by:
+Edge node $e$ allocates the V2I bandwidth via the VBA scheme based on predicted vehicle trajectories and view requirements.
+First, the mobility patterns of vehicles are predicted by edge node $e$ using the expectation-maximization (EM) method \cite{hofmann2001unsupervised} based on historical distances between vehicles and the edge node.
+Then, the trajectory of vehicle $s$ at future $h$ time slots is predicted based on the EM-based mobility pattens prediction, which is denoted by $\operatorname{Traj}_{s}^{t} = \{ \hat{l}_{s}^{t+1}, \hat{l}_{s}^{t+2}, \dots, \hat{l}_{s}^{t+h}\}$, where $\hat{l}_{s}^{t+1}$ is the predicted location of vehicle $s$ at time $t+1$.
+Thus, he average distance of vehicle between edge node is computed by

-where $\widehat{\operatorname{dis}}_{s, e}^{t+i}$ is the distance between the predicted location of vehicle $s$ and the edge node, and $\widehat{\operatorname{dis}}_{s, e}^{t+i}=\operatorname{distance}\left(\hat{l}_{s}^{t+i}, l_{e}\right)$.
+where $\widehat{\operatorname{dis}}_{s, e}^{t+i}$ is the distance between the predicted location of vehicle $s$ and the edge node, and $\widehat{\operatorname{dis}}_{s, e}^{t+i}=\operatorname{distance}(\hat{l}_{s}^{t+i}, l_{e})$.